 Going above and beyond might seem like a good idea at the moment, but in reality, it’s not good for anyone involved.
 If you take on more than you should, you might start to feel resentful, bitter, and frustrated, or at least overwhelmed.
 That added stress can make you more likely to feel frustrated and make you less productive overall.

 You might think that taking on extra work is a good way to gain your boss’s approval.
-But if you burn yourself out and become frustrated on a consistent basis, you’re likely to have trouble managing your workload and your emotions could boil over.
+But if you burn yourself out and become frustrated consistently, you’re likely to have trouble managing your workload and your emotions could boil over.
 Learn the power of saying “no” at the right time and you’ll be able to manage your emotions more effectively.

 You Need to Let the Frustration Out!

-It’s important to deal with office frustration as it occurs.
+It’s important to release frustration in the office as it occurs.
 Failure to do so could lead to changes in your mood and attitude that might impact your job performance and well-being.
-Letting frustration and resentment build can also lead to unhealthy habits such as gambling, alcohol and drug abuse or other dangerous behavior.
+Letting frustration and resentment build can also lead to unhealthy habits such as gambling, alcohol and drug abuse or other dangerous behaviour.

 Frustration is an alluring emotion that’s fueled by entitlement or self-righteousness.
 Whether or not you are justified in your frustration in any given situation, it’s crucial to deal with the emotion and let it out in an appropriate way.
 If you don’t, you’re only hurting yourself!